 Feature flag management

 Earlier, we offered a list of IP addresses to use when your internal policies require only IP addresses to be listed.
-Now, because Citrix has made infrastructure improvements, we are phasing out the public IP addresses starting on July 16.
-We recommend that you create a whitelist by domain, if you can.
+Now, because Citrix has made infrastructure improvements, we are phasing out the public IP addresses starting on July 16, 2018.
+We recommend that you create an allow list by domain, if you can.

 Public app store apps require a fresh installation the first time you deploy them.
 It is not possible to upgrade from the current enterprise wrapped version of the app to the public store version.

 With public app store distribution, you do not sign and wrap Citrix-developed apps with the MDX Toolkit.
-This significantly streamlines the process of deploying apps.
 You can use the MDX Toolkit to wrap third-party or enterprise apps.

-- Ensure that the apps can communicate with the following services if you have split tunneling on NetScaler set to OFF:
+- Ensure that the apps can communicate with the following services if you have split tunneling on Citrix ADC set to OFF: